Skip to content

 Are tree risk assessments only necessary for homeowners with large, mature trees?

 No, tree risk assessments are not only necessary for homeowners with large, mature trees.
-All homeowners should consider getting a tree risk assessment to ensure the safety of their property and prevent any potential damage or accidents.
+Any tree can pose a risk if it has a target and is at risk.

 Can tree risk assessments prevent all tree-related accidents and damage?

 Tree risk assessments cannot prevent all tree-related accidents and damage, but they significantly reduce the risk.
-By identifying potential hazards, implementing preventive measures, and ensuring proper maintenance, tree risk assessments help keep you and your property safe.
+Sometimes, healthy trees fail due to massive storms or damage.
+However, by identifying potential hazards, implementing preventive measures, and ensuring proper maintenance, tree risk assessments can increase safety and decrease the likelihood of tree damage.

 How often should homeowners schedule tree risk assessments?

 There are no legal requirements for homeowners to conduct tree risk assessments.
-However, it is highly recommended to ensure the safety of your property and avoid potential liability issues.
+However, we recommend them to ensure the safety of your property and avoid potential liability issues.

 Can homeowners conduct tree risk assessments on their own, or is professional assistance always necessary?